Code of the United States Fighting Force: Executive Order 10631: Code of Conduct for members of the Armed Forces of the United States

 The authority for establishing the Code of Conduct, communication of intent, and assignment of responsibilities are outlined in the first three paragraphs of Executive Order 10631.

 By virtue of the authority vested in me as President of the United States, and as Commander in Chief of the armed forces of the United States, I hereby prescribe the Code of Conduct for Members of the Armed Forces of the United States which is attached to this order and hereby made a part thereof.

 All members of the Armed Forces of the United States are expected to measure up to the standards embodied in this Code of Conduct while in combat or in captivity.
 To ensure achievement of these standards, members of the armed forces liable to capture shall be provided with specific training and instruction designed to better equip them to counter and withstand all enemy efforts against them, and shall be fully instructed as to the behavior and obligations expected of them during combat or captivity.

 The Secretary of Defense (and the Secretary of Transportation with respect to the Coast Guard except when it is serving as part of the Navy) shall take such action as is deemed necessary to implement this order and to disseminate and make the said Code known to all members of the armed forces of the United States.

 Articles of Code of Conduct

-The Code of Conduct provides guidance for the behavior and actions of members of the Armed Forces of the United States.
+The Code of Conduct, AR 350-30 (August 17, 1955 and amended in 1988) provides guidance for the behavior and actions of all members of the Armed Forces of the United States.
+The legal authority supporting the Code of Conduct is The Uniform Code of Military Justice (UCMJ).
 This guidance applies not only on the battlefield, but also in the event that the service member is captured and becomes a prisoner of war (POW).
 The Code is delineated in six articles.